 My Friend Mary

 She was a year older than me.
 I saw her for the first time in a plaid bomber jacket, standing at the top of a staircase on the first day of Collegiate at the U of W. Blonde hair, permed and curly, shoulder length.
-Big glasses, clear pink plastic, and braces.
+Big, clear pink plastic glasses, and braces.
 Something about her standing there made me notice her, even though I could barely breathe for anxiety.
-I was so busy being self conscious about fitting in.
+I was self-consciously consumed about fitting in.
 We spoke, we went to the canteen.
 We laughed.
 We became friends.
 It was 1981.
 I want to ask her now to confirm that year, that day.

 Heather, Mary, Calla, Monica, me.
-We were firm, fast friends, We were never the cool kids, but we owned our own quirky selves.
+We were firm, fast friends.
+We were never the cool kids, but we owned our own quirky selves.
 We watched the Jewish crowd, the druggies, the Chinese students, the boys we thought we admired.
-Greg, Claus, that skinny boy who had a huge adams apple and a crush on me, who taught me how to eat boiled eggs with butter in his dirty living room.
+There was that skinny boy who had a huge adams apple and a crush on me, who taught me how to eat boiled eggs with butter in his dirty living room.
 I cannot remember his name but Mary would, of course.

 There was a play, The Man in the Bowler Hat - she had a part, I didn’t, until the Man fell ill, or fell over, and I knew all of his lines.
 She helped me practise the lines, spoke up for me, volunteered me as the replacement.
-Only after did we realise that I was typecast, the only person of colour.
 Sam Lam, the director, thought he was a big shot.
-Shrugged his shoulders on being confronted with the dirty evidence.
-“That’s the way the world works,” he said.
 He was a third year university student doing his coursework.
 He must have been 21 years old but to us, he seemed practically an old man, cynical and world-weary.
 I wonder if she remembers Sam Lam, I would like to ask her.

 The cast party was the first party we went to, in a posh Transcona neighborhood, or was it River Heights?
 We bought our first bottle of wine, a chianti, Mateus, in a fat wide bottle with a straw basket over the bottom.
-I had chosen it in the liquor commission as we wandered, unsure through a brave new world, as the bottle my parents’ friends brought over for their late night drinking parties.
+I chose it in the liquor commission as we wandered, unsure, through a brave new world.
+It was the only thing I recognised: the bottle my parents’ friends brought over for their late night drinking parties.
 That, and it was cheap.
 We drank it from mugs at the party.
 It was the first time I had drunk anything, maybe Mary too. ( I should have asked, I guess, either then or at some point in the intervening years.
 I want to ask now.)
 It was January or February.
 Cold, icy.
-Actually probably Mary drove, which is why she was able to rescue me when I drank too much, walked out in the snow in my stocking feet, and lay down, wailing that it was fine, life was done, I wanted to die.
+Probably Mary drove, which is why she was able to rescue me when I drank too much, walked out in the snow in my stocking feet, and lay down, wailing that it was fine, life was done, I wanted to die.
 That was the first time she saved my life.

 My parents did whatever parents did back then. l paid no attention.
 I was so completely absorbed in my adolescent angst.
 When they were away, we played vinyl records on the record player and danced to my special red see-through vinyl edition of The Beatles’ Twist and Shout in my living room.
-Her mother was a headteacher, working in the far north on a reservation, and Mary was generally left in the care of her older sister who was meant to be in charge but was mainly just really good at ignoring us.
+Her mother was a headteacher, working in the cold Manitoba north, and Mary was generally left in the care of her older sister who was meant to be in charge but was mainly just really good at ignoring us.

-At Mary’s house, she played guitar, we sang and ate chips, drank slurpees and big gulps, in the summer walking to the BDI for ice cream, whiled away our time talking endlessly.
+At Mary’s house, she played guitar, we sang and ate chips, drank slurpees and big gulps, in the summer walking to the BDI for ice cream.
+We whiled away our time talking endlessly.
 When we were not together, we were on the phone.
-My father, I can practically hear him now - shouting at me to get off, what could I possibly find to talk about all this time?
+My father didn't understand of course; I can practically hear him now, shouting at me to get off, what could I possibly find to talk about all this time?
 Hours and hours, dissecting friendships, actions, motives, hopes, fears, dreams.
 I do not remember the detail of a single one of those conversations.
 Only that Mary and I talked pretty much every evening, for hours.

 With Calla and Heather and Monica, we had dinner parties, cooking together at one of our houses.
 When we went to Mary’s we made spaghetti.
 I never eat spaghetti without thinking of her.
 Mary’s mum was there that day, and wanted to take a photo of all of us outside the front of the house, under a massive oak tree.
 We sat on the grass, Mary looking staid, Calla kneeling with one hand raised dramatically, Monica girly and sweet with her skirt artfully arranged, Me, trying to look James Dean cool.
 Heather, smiling sweetly.
-And when we moved indoors we sat on her mum’s dark brown velveteen couch.
-I smelt something, it smelt like shit.
-I didn’t say anything, I didn’t want to embarrass anyone.
-Surely it wasn’t me.
-But I had sat in it under the big oak tree, and smeared it on the couch.
-Mary’s mum was extremely amused, while I was mortified.
-They helped me change, Mary lent me sweats, her mum washed the couch covers and my jeans.
-I can still picture her kind face and her laugh.
 What does Mary remember of that day?
 I wish I could ask.
 The oak is gone, cut down.
 Or maybe it isn’t.
 Neither of us can check.

 Mary - Always smart, watchful, thinking, analysing.
 Always two quiet steps ahead in her mind.
 I asked her once why we were friends.
 She said I was glamorous and she was solid, and she understood me.
 I have puzzled over that for years.
 I have never felt glamorous.
 But she made me feel that I shone, and that was why she loved me.
 Because I was beautiful, like a leopard she said.
 I found that strange.
 I have always felt much more like a piece of stone.
 I told her she reminded me of a house.
 A safe house.
 She laughed, and teased me that I was calling her hard and thick as bricks.

-We went to Grad together, I drove, did not drink.
-We pretended we were happy, no dates, just some friends including Greg, Claus, the boy with the adams apple.
+We went to Grad together.
+We pretended we were happy, no dates, just some friends including the boy with the adam's apple.
 “Chris,” Mary now whispers in my head - that was his name.
-I remember shopping for grad dresses.
+We shopped for dresses.
 Mine was so ugly, a tent of black poly chiffon with a cream bow, Mary said levelly, “are you sure?”
 I loved it, I thought it looked sophisticated but my dad said “you look like a judge.”
 After the party we drove home at dawn, satisfied that we had danced, drank, flirted; done what we were supposed to.

-When Mary worked in the chicken shop, she called me the day she was held up at gunpoint.
+Mary called me the night she was held up at gunpoint at her job in a chicken shop in St Vital.
 Ever so cool, never losing her composure.
 Of course she handed over all the money, she wasn’t going to risk anything.
 I marvelled at her coolness, couldn’t imagine how her legs hadn’t given way, why wasn’t she breaking?
 I felt a gulf between us that day - she was so strong, so invincible.
 I would have run screaming and probably been shot.

-For a while, we were still close but the journey of our lives was taking us in different directions.
+For a while, we were still close but the gravity of our lives was pulling us in different directions.
 We made an effort to go for dinner once a month, surf and turf at a local steak joint.
 Nights with snacks and wine, the discovery of tinned crab with crackers and salad cream, of which we ate immense amounts.
 We went to socials, parties, dinner, shopping trips to the Bay.
-Then a job up north, and I didn’t see her for a couple of years - she was unhappy, I knew.
+Then she took a job up north, and I didn’t see her for a couple of years - she was unhappy, I knew.

 When she came back, she was different.
 We still talked, went out, did things, but the divide was great and she had been changed by her experience.
 Her accent was northern, for a while.
 Her new friends were unknown to me, and mine to her.
 Some dating disasters, some things she did not say, some things I was ashamed to tell her.
 We kept each other’s secrets, but we also kept some secrets from each other.
 The adult divide grew into the space of our childhood, pushing us apart.

 Then one day she confided she’d met a man, he was really fun, she hoped he’d call again, considering the embarrassment of meeting his mother from under a duvet on the floor of his room in the family home.
 I was horrid to him, looked down on him because I thought he was stupid, she deserved so much more.
 I used to make fun of him and when we got together, she was on the inside but he was the butt of all the jokes - those he heard and those he did not.
+It was mean, and she got it, quietly enduring.
 He was a clown.
 Loud, brash, impulsive, warmhearted and ignorant - a redneck, as I told him when he asked why I didn’t like him one beery night at a party at theirs.
-But they called each other Boo, another great source of mockery for the rest of us, and she was nothing if not devoted.
-I was a bridesmaid at their wedding with a shiny fuschia pink, fitted dress, completely not my polished and darkly ironic outsider look, which had become my trademark.
+But they called each other Boo, another great source of mockery for the rest of us.
+I was a bridesmaid at their wedding with a shiny fuschia pink, fitted dress, completely not my preferred polished and darkly ironic outsider look.
 Pink satin heels and a bow in my hair, no heavy black leather boots in sight.
 There was a lot I would do for Mary.
 Even now, I cringe at the photos, cringe at the man, cringe at the cramped up, crazy sad life he tried to box her into.

-I had a boss at the advertising agency, a woman named Spring.
-She was pretentious and snobby, with designer everything, a petite, fussy hourglass figure and a clear distaste for my brand of independence.
+My boss at the advertising agency was pretentious and snobby, with designer everything, a petite, fussy hourglass figure and a clear distaste for my brand of independence.
 She barely condescended to speak to me but when she did, I imagined she slowed her speech, enunciated her words and simplified her vocabulary because she thought I was a dullard.
 And truth be told, around her I would respond in kind, remaining silent, tripping over my words and feet, angry with myself for not shining.
-The agency was nominated for an award, and the creative team was going to the dinner - I had nothing to wear but Spring was gloating about her $400 dress for weeks in advance - not to me directly, but I heard her, as I was probably meant to.
-At the last minute I borrowed a dress from Mary, I can still hear her desultory offer, “you can borrow the black dress I bought in the Bay basement January sale if you like - I haven’t had a chance to wear it yet.”
+The agency was nominated for an award, and the creative team was going to the dinner - I had nothing to wear but the woman was gloating about her $400 dress for weeks in advance - not to me directly, but I heard her, as I was probably meant to.
+At the last minute I borrowed a dress from Mary, I can still hear her desultory offer, “you can borrow the black dress I bought .
+It was $50 in the Bay basement January sale.
+I haven’t had a chance to wear it yet.”
 It was a confection, with a fitted, plunging neckline, a wide black satin ribbon belt,flowing organza lining and black lace overlay with a handkerchief hem.
 I felt more glamorous than ever before.
 Arriving at the event, colleagues marvelled at my transformation, I felt a bit like Cinderella - normally clad in terrifyingly punk black and scaring everyone with my stare.
-Except Spring, who could not believe that I hadn’t heard her lengthy description of her own dress and had turned up in the exact same one.
+Except my boss, who could not believe that I hadn’t heard her lengthy description of her own dress and had turned up in the exact same one.
 She screamed and turned red.
 She banned me from standing anywhere near her and said I couldn’t go up on the stage to collect the award if we won.
-We didn’t and we all got very drunk and danced and had a great time, except her.
-She fumed quietly to the big bosses and then left early.
+We didn’t and we all got drunk and danced and had a great time, except her.
+She fumed quietly and left early.
 I channelled Mary.

 London was so very far away, we managed only four visits in the intervening years.
 She once brought a ride-on toy only slightly smaller than her entire suitcase for my son, who loved it, and her, dearly.
 When we each had two children, we met up in Winnipeg.
 Normally staid and motherly we suddenly both felt like adult imposters, put in charge of children only slightly younger than our good selves.
 We spent the time gokarting, gadding about in a limo from the airport and screeching out of the window, encouraging our children to have the time of their lives while we had ours, again.
 I missed Mary so much in advance, while we were there with her.
 Later, we visited the Cotswolds, paddling in streams, marvelling at stone cottages, wandering the cobbled streets of Stratford-on-Avon.
 I felt proud to show her my adopted country.
 She ate her first kebab in London.
 And once again, we found ourselves screaming hysterically with laughter as an early version of Google Maps attempted to take us out onto Vancouver Airport’s runway.
 Things were always fun, with Mary.